Probate

 A grant of administration is issued by the Irish Probate Office in cases where someone dies without having made a will.
 In this case, the person who will handle the deceased’s estate is called an ‘Administrator’.
 The Administrator appointed is generally the deceased’s next of kin.

-The person who is entitled to extract the grant of administration is decided on the date of death of the deceased.
-It is important to note is that the next of kin, under Irish Probate Law, is the nearest blood relative of the deceased at the date of death.
+The person entitled to extract the grant is determined on the deceased’s death date.
+Notably, under Irish Probate Law, the next of kin is the closest blood relative at that date.

 The Rules of Intestacy will decide what next of kin will inherit and what shares they will receive.